dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 //}
 ```

-Here we add a new `@GetApi` function that is also a `@Transaction`.
-We decorate this transaction as `{readOnly: true}` since it does not modify the database.
+Here we use `@GetApi` and `@Transaction` together.
+This transaction only reads data so we mark it as `{readOnly: true}`.
 This enables DBOS to execute it faster, with fewer database round-trips.

 :::info
-In this quickstart, we run queries using [Knex query builder](https://knexjs.org/guide/query-builder.html) but DBOS Transact also supports [Knex.raw](https://knexjs.org/guide/raw.html), [TypeORM](https://typeorm.io/), and [Prisma](https://www.prisma.io/docs/orm/prisma-client).
+In this quickstart, we run queries using [Knex query builder](https://knexjs.org/guide/query-builder.html).
+DBOS Transact also supports [Knex.raw](https://knexjs.org/guide/raw.html), [TypeORM](https://typeorm.io/), and [Prisma](https://www.prisma.io/docs/orm/prisma-client).
 :::

 ## Interacting with External Services

 Now suppose we also want to record our greetings in a remote system.
 This could be something like sending an email or writing to some storage API.
-For this example, we'll use our demo Guestbook app.
+For this example, we'll use a demo DBOS Guestbook app.
 It lets us generate an API key and use it to record temporary greetings.

 ### Create a Guestbook Key
 To create a new key, visit https://demo-guestbook.cloud.dbos.dev/key It should output a 36-character sequence like so `12345abc-1234-5678-1234-567890abcdef`.
 Yours will be different.
 You can pass this key to your app as a config variable.
 In your app folder, edit the file `dbos-config.yaml`.
 Add a new `env:` section at the bottom with the variable `GUESTBOOK_KEY` set to your key in quotes: